mkorthof/freenom-script/README.md

 ## Scheduling

 Optionally you can schedule the script to run automatically.
 The installer creates "/etc/cron.d/freenom" or systemd timers in 'system mode' so the script runs at certain intervals.
-It will output a message with instructions on how to set your domain(s) to renew/update or renew all:
+It will output a message with instructions on how to set your domain(s) to renew/update, or renew all.

+Example:

 ``` bash
 systemctl enable --now freenom-renew@example.tk.timer